 Alamitos Belmont Rehabilitation Hospital

 Everyone is invited to attend a short service with the residents of AB.
-Newcomers are always welcome!
+Your presence is welcome and your assistance with the residents is always appreciated!
+Newcomers are always welcome.

 8:30 – 11:15 am Set Up/Meal Prep